cuemacro/chartpy/README.md

 * Please bear in mind at present chartpy is currently a highly experimental alpha project and isn't yet fully documented
 * Uses Apache 2.0 licence

+# To install Open Sans font

+My chartpy stylesheet for matplotlib uses the free Open Sans font.
+For it to display properly you need to install Open Sans font on your computer
+* First download font from https://www.fontsquirrel.com/fonts/open-sans
+* Windows: Install font by dragging to Windows/fonts folder
+* Windows: Reset matplotlib font cache (delete file eg. c:/users/username/.matplotlib/fontList.py3k.cache
+* On Mac OS X/Linux procedure for installing fonts is different

 # Gallery